Back to Index

 1. Connection Cost Agreement and Distribution Connection Agreement

 Once the CCA is done, an application is submitted for the Distribution Connection Agreement (DCA) and the project continues onto the next phases.
 The DCA is required to connect a solar system to the grid and likely won’t be issued until the project is complete.
+An Electrical Safety Authority (ESA) plan is also required and ensures all electrical installations comply with safety standards and regulations.

 1. Equipment Procurement